 There are many reasons why roulette tables can easily become overcrowded.
 For one, roulette is a mainstay of almost all major casinos worldwide.
 It doesn’t matter what country you’re in, the basics of roulette play remain the same.
-Of course, American roulette differs from its European counterpart somewhat in that the former has a board with a double zero, but the essence of play remains the same.
+Of course, American roulette differs from its European counterpart somewhat in that the former has a board a double zero, but the essence of play remains the same.

 Roulette Table Diagram